- Tablets: 7.5 mg, 15 mg, 30 mg, 45 mg

 Medical attention should be sought if serotonin syndrome is suspected.
 Please refer to serious side effects for signs/symptoms.

-Are there specific concerns about Remeron and pregnancy?
+Are there specific concerns about Mirtazapine and pregnancy?

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with MDD who wish to become pregnant face important decisions.
 Untreated MDD has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.